raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Pandas/Labs/Customer_Analysis_Case_Study/Activities.md

 - Bucketing the data - Write a function to replace column "State" to different zones.
 California as West Region, Oregon as North West, and Washington as East, and Arizona and Nevada as Central
 - Standardizing the data – Use string functions to standardize the text data (lower case)
-- Use the lookup table to add columns sales channel and vehicle size to the original data